Andreas Kränzlin

-Andreas Kränzlin (date of birth unknown; date of death unknown) was a German footballer who played two seasons for FC Basel as midfielder at the beginning of the 1940s.
+Andreas Kränzlin was a German footballer who played two seasons for FC Basel as midfielder at the beginning of the 1940s.

 Kränzlin joined Basel's first team in their 1939–40 season under first team co-managers Walter Dietrich and Max Galler.
 After appearing in three test matches, he played his domestic league debut for the club in the home game at the Landhof on 3 December 1939 as Basel won 5–0 against Solothurn.

 In his time with Basel Kränzlin played a total of 28 games for the club without scoring a goal.
 16 of these games were in the 1 Liga, three in the Swiss Cup and nine were friendly games.